ANUJNEGI15072005/survey-form/README.md

-#**Student Survey Form**
-This is a simple HTML and JavaScript-based student survey form.
-The form collects various information from students, including their name, email, age, class, school type, school name, selected courses, and the reason for selecting those courses.
-After the form is filled out and submitted, it displays a thank-you message.
-##**Features:-**
-**Responsive Design:** The form is styled to be responsive and works well on various screen sizes.
-**Validation:** JavaScript functions validate the form input to ensure that all required fields are filled out correctly.
-**Dynamic Content:** After submission, the form is hidden, and a thank-you message is displayed.
-##**Form Fields:-**
-**Name:** A text input field for entering the student's name.
-**Email-ID:** A text input field for entering the student's email.
-**Age:** A text input field for entering the student's age.
-**Class:** A text input field for entering the student's class.
-**School Type:** Radio buttons for selecting the type of school (Private or Govt.).
-**School Name:** A text input field for entering the name of the school.
-**Selected Courses:** Checkboxes for selecting the courses the student is interested in (B.Tech, BCA, B.Com, BBA, BA, B.Sc).
-**Reason for the selected course:** A text input field for providing the reason for selecting the course.
-##**Form Validation:-**
-The form includes JavaScript validation to ensure the following:
-All required fields are filled out.
-The email address is in a valid format.
-The age is a valid number.
-The class is a valid number between 1 and 12.
-At least one school type is selected.
-At least one course is selected.
-##**JavaScript Functions:-**
-**validateForm(form):** Validates the form input fields.
-**show():** Displays the thank-you message and hides the form.
-**submitForm():** Handles form submission, calls validateForm for validation, and then displays the thank-you message if validation is successful.
-##**CSS Styling:-**
-The form is styled using CSS to ensure a clean and user-friendly interface.
-It includes media queries to adjust the layout for different screen sizes, making it mobile-friendly.
-##**Usage:-**
-To use this form, simply open the HTML file in a web browser.
-Fill out the form fields and click the "SUBMIT" button.
-If all fields are correctly filled out, the form will display a thank-you message.
-If any field is incorrectly filled out or missing, an alert will notify the user to correct the input.
+# Student Survey Form

+This project is a simple HTML, CSS, and JavaScript-based student survey form.
+It collects student details such as name, email, age, class, school type, school name, selected courses, and the reason for choosing those courses.
+The form validates the input and displays a thank-you message upon successful submission.

+## Features

+- Responsive Design : The form is designed to be responsive and adjusts its layout according to the screen size.
+- Input Validation : JavaScript is used to validate the form inputs to ensure all required fields are filled out correctly.
+- User Feedback : Displays a thank-you message upon successful form submission.

+## File Structure
+- `index.html` : Main HTML file containing the form structure and JavaScript for validation.
+- `style.css` : Inline CSS used for styling the form and making it responsive.
+- `script.js`: Inline JavaScript code for form validation and displaying the thank-you message.
+## Form Fields
+- Name: Text input for the student's name.
+- Email: Text input for the student's email address.
+- Age: Text input for the student's age.
+- Class: Text input for the student's class.
+- School Type: Radio buttons for selecting the type of school (Private or Govt.).
+- School Name: Text input for the name of the school.
+- Selected Courses: Checkboxes for selecting one or more courses.
+- Reason for Selected Course: Text input for the reason behind choosing the selected courses.
+## Input Validation
+- Name, Email, Age, Class, School Name, Reason: Required fields.
+- School Type: At least one option (Private or Govt.) must be selected.
+- Selected Courses: At least one course must be selected.
+- Email: Must be a valid email format.
+- Age: Must be a valid number.
+- Class: Must be a valid class between 1 and 12.
+## How to Use
+- Open files in a web browser.
+- Fill out the form with the required details.
+- Click the "Submit" button.
+- If the form is correctly filled out, a thank-you message will be displayed.
+If not, appropriate error messages will be shown.

+## Customization
+- Styles: Modify the CSS styles within the `<style>` tag to customize the appearance of the form.
+- Validation: Update the validation logic in the validateForm function within the `<script>` tag to change the input validation rules.
+- Form Fields: Add or remove form fields by editing the HTML structure within the `<form>` tag.

+## License

+This project is open-source and available for anyone to use and modify.
+Feel free to adapt it to your needs.